microsoft/Kusto-Query-Language/doc/not-in-cs-operator.md

 ---
-title: The case-sensitive !in string operator - Azure Data Explorer
+title:  The case-sensitive !in string operator
 description: Learn how to use the !in string operator to filter records for data without a case-sensitive string. ms.reviewer: alexans ms.topic: reference